top of page

 My Story & Approach

 Hello!
-I’m Christine Cimolai (she/her), a Registered Psychologist with the College of Alberta Psychologists.
-I hold a Master of Education in School and Applied Child Psychology from the University of Calgary, and for more than two decades I have had the privilege of working with children, adolescents, adults, and families across school, community, and private practice settings.
+I'm Christine Cimolai (she/her), a Registered Psychologist with the College of Alberta Psychologists (CAP), registered since 2014.
+I hold a Master of Education in School and Applied Child Psychology from the University of Calgary (2014) and a Bachelor of Arts in Psychology from the University of Lethbridge (2009).
+For more than two decades, I've had the privilege of working with children, adolescents, adults, and families across school, community, and private practice settings, including early roles in behaviour consultation, early childhood intervention, and supporting multidisciplinary teams working with children with autism and ADHD.

-Alongside therapy, I also provide psychoeducational assessments for youth to better understand learning, attention, and emotional functioning.
-These assessments help clarify profiles related to ADHD, learning differences, and emotional or behavioural regulation so that families, schools, and young people can better understand how their brains work and what supports may help them thrive.
+I provide both counselling and psychoeducational assessments for youth and adults at OBP's Airdrie and Calgary locations, with outdoor walk-and-talk sessions available in Calgary and virtual therapy throughout Alberta.
+Assessments help clarify profiles related to ADHD, learning differences, and emotional functioning so that families, schools, and individuals can better understand how their brains work and what supports may help them thrive.

-Outside of work, you’ll often find me walking our rescue dog (and occasionally doing a bit of amateur dog psychology), cheering on my two daughters at the hockey rink, or camping with my family whenever we can — summer or winter.
-Our family also understands the unique rhythm of rotational work and the balancing act that can come with it.
+Outside of work, you'll find me walking our rescue dog (and doing a bit of amateur dog psychology), cheering on my two daughters at the hockey rink, or camping with my family in the summer or winter.
+Our family also understands the unique rhythm of rotational work and the balancing act that comes with it.

 bottom of page